 The Brown Outdoor Leadership Training program is designed to foster the exploration and practice of leadership while establishing a community of support for sophomore and new transfer students.

-The fall program begins with a shared wilderness experience and continues on campus with small group gatherings, 1:1 mentorship and a calendar of planned and activities and small group gatherings.
-Many groups and friendships continue to meet through graduation.
-Our spring semester is focused on leader training and development of group facilitation and wilderness technical skills.
+The fall program begins with a shared wilderness experience and continues on campus with small group gatherings, 1:1 mentorship and a calendar of events that includes leadership workshops and community social gatherings.
+Many groups continue to meet and friendships extend through graduation.

 Students may apply to be participants (BOLTers) during the second semester of their freshman year or during the summer for an incoming fall transfer/RUE student.
 Those accepted return to campus at the end of August to participate in a 5 day backpacking trip in the White Mountains of New Hampshire.
 BOLTers are divided into groups of ten.
 Each group contains 7-8 sophomores or new transfers and 2-3 junior or senior leaders.

 Future leaders spend all of spring semester training to lead and mentor a group the following year.
 In the fall semester leaders facilitate activities for their groups and have several leader training and planning meetings.
 Leaders are encouraged to continue their connection to BOLT by serving on a Steering Committee that helps lead the program, recruits and trains new leaders and participants, plans program events, and positively shapes the program in various ways.
 Leaders can apply to become one of the four student managers.
 Student managers work closely with the director to oversee the operational and programmatic aspects of BOLT.

 BOLT is truly a welcoming and supportive community that can lead to life long friendships and skills.

 BOLTer: A BOLTer is a rising sophomore or new transfer/RUE student who seeks an opportunity for personal reflection, social support and community through a wilderness and on-campus experience.